Needless to say, there are dozens of jurisdictions and entities that make decisions impacting passenger and freight rail service in our region.

 Federal, state and local elected officials work at many levels to see that transportation projects and initiatives in our region get the attention that they deserve.
 As example,

-And at the local level, Northampton Mayor David Narkewicz has been actively involved with every aspect of the return of passenger rail to the city since he was elected in 2011.
+And at the local level, former Northampton Mayor David Narkewicz has been actively involved with every aspect of the return of passenger rail to the city during his term which ran from 2011 until 2022.

 Federal Railroad Administration